digitalseraph/kaffeina/README.md

         * `KAFFEINA_DEV_SEED_BEVERAGE_DEFAULTS=TRUE`        # Seed predefined beverages
         * `KAFFEINA_DEV_SEED_BEVERAGE_AMOUNT=0`             # Additional random beverages
         * `KAFFEINA_DEV_SEED_USER_AMOUNT=0`                 # Additional random users
-3. Generate a new application key: `php artisan key:generate`
-4. Create a new database for Kaffeina (named kaffeina or whatever you put in .env)
+3. Create a new database for Kaffeina (named kaffeina or whatever you put in .env)
-5. Install PHP dependencies: `composer install`
+4. Install PHP dependencies: `composer install`
+5. Generate a new application key: `php artisan key:generate`
+6. Run migrations and seed the database: `php artisan migrate --seed`
+7. From the host computer (not in homestead), run:
-6. Install Node dependencies: `npm install`
+    1. Install Node dependencies: `npm install`
-7. Run the live server: `npm run watch`
+    2. Run the live server: `npm run watch`

 At this point, you should have an open browser with the website open.
 You can either register a new user, or use the default user listed in your `.env`